johnnycopes/blackjack-old/README.md

 - Write everything in TS with no framework
 - Set up a custom Webpack configuration to load all files and assets
-- Make a sensible layout that leverages CSS Grid
+- Make a layout that leverages CSS Grid
 - Deploy a lightweight production build (lots of images to load!)

-#### To-do:

-- Add animations to improve the UX

 #### Local installation: